marxin/texi2rst-generated/sphinx/gccint/stack-layout-and-calling-conventions.rst

 :option:`-fstack-check` is specified: they will always be allocated dynamically if their size exceeds ``STACK_CHECK_MAX_VAR_SIZE`` bytes.

-.. index:: STACK_CHECK_BUILTIN
+.. macro:: STACK_CHECK_BUILTIN

-MacroSTACK_CHECK_BUILTINA nonzero value if stack checking is done by the configuration files in a machine-dependent manner.
+  A nonzero value if stack checking is done by the configuration files in a machine-dependent manner.
 You should define this macro if stack checking is required by the ABI of your machine or if you would like to do stack checking in some more efficient way than the generic approach.
 The default value of this macro is zero.

-.. index:: STACK_CHECK_STATIC_BUILTIN
+.. macro:: STACK_CHECK_STATIC_BUILTIN

-MacroSTACK_CHECK_STATIC_BUILTINA nonzero value if static stack checking is done by the configuration files in a machine-dependent manner.
+  A nonzero value if static stack checking is done by the configuration files in a machine-dependent manner.
 You should define this macro if you would like to do static stack checking in some more efficient way than the generic approach.
 The default value of this macro is zero.

-.. index:: STACK_CHECK_PROBE_INTERVAL_EXP
+.. macro:: STACK_CHECK_PROBE_INTERVAL_EXP

-MacroSTACK_CHECK_PROBE_INTERVAL_EXPAn integer specifying the interval at which GCC must generate stack probe instructions, defined as 2 raised to this integer.
+  An integer specifying the interval at which GCC must generate stack probe instructions, defined as 2 raised to this integer.
 You will normally define this macro so that the interval be no larger than the size of the 'guard pages' at the end of a stack area.
 The default value of 12 (4096-byte interval) is suitable for most systems.

-.. index:: STACK_CHECK_MOVING_SP
+.. macro:: STACK_CHECK_MOVING_SP

-MacroSTACK_CHECK_MOVING_SPAn integer which is nonzero if GCC should move the stack pointer page by page when doing probes.
+  An integer which is nonzero if GCC should move the stack pointer page by page when doing probes.
 This can be necessary on systems where the stack pointer contains the bottom address of the memory area accessible to the executing thread at any point in time.
 In this situation an alternate signal stack is required in order to be able to recover from a stack overflow.
 The default value of this macro is zero.

-.. index:: STACK_CHECK_PROTECT
+.. macro:: STACK_CHECK_PROTECT

-MacroSTACK_CHECK_PROTECTThe number of bytes of stack needed to recover from a stack overflow, for languages where such a recovery is supported.
+  The number of bytes of stack needed to recover from a stack overflow, for languages where such a recovery is supported.
 The default value of 4KB/8KB with the ``setjmp`` / ``longjmp`` -based exception handling mechanism and 8KB/12KB with other exception handling mechanisms should be adequate for most architectures and operating systems.

 The following macros are relevant only if neither STACK_CHECK_BUILTIN nor STACK_CHECK_STATIC_BUILTIN is defined; you can omit them altogether in the opposite case.

-.. index:: STACK_CHECK_MAX_FRAME_SIZE
+.. macro:: STACK_CHECK_MAX_FRAME_SIZE

-MacroSTACK_CHECK_MAX_FRAME_SIZEThe maximum size of a stack frame, in bytes.
+  The maximum size of a stack frame, in bytes.
 GCC will generate probe instructions in non-leaf functions to ensure at least this many bytes of stack are available.
 If a stack frame is larger than this size, stack checking will not be reliable and GCC will issue a warning.
 The default is chosen so that GCC only generates one instruction on most systems.
 You should normally not change the default value of this macro.

-.. index:: STACK_CHECK_FIXED_FRAME_SIZE
+.. macro:: STACK_CHECK_FIXED_FRAME_SIZE

-MacroSTACK_CHECK_FIXED_FRAME_SIZEGCC uses this value to generate the above warning message.
+  GCC uses this value to generate the above warning message.
 It represents the amount of fixed frame used by a function, not including space for any callee-saved registers, temporaries and user variables.
   You need only specify an upper bound for this amount and will normally use the default of four words.

-.. index:: STACK_CHECK_MAX_VAR_SIZE
+.. macro:: STACK_CHECK_MAX_VAR_SIZE

-MacroSTACK_CHECK_MAX_VAR_SIZEThe maximum size, in bytes, of an object that GCC will place in the fixed area of the stack frame when the user specifies :option:`-fstack-check`.
+  The maximum size, in bytes, of an object that GCC will place in the fixed area of the stack frame when the user specifies :option:`-fstack-check`.
   GCC computed the default from the values of the above macros and you will normally not need to override that default.

-.. function:: HOST_WIDE_INT TARGET_STACK_CLASH_PROTECTION_ALLOCA_PROBE_RANGE(void )
+.. function:: HOST_WIDE_INT TARGET_STACK_CLASH_PROTECTION_ALLOCA_PROBE_RANGE (void)

   Some targets have an ABI defined interval for which no probing needs to be done.
   When a probe does need to be done this same interval is used as the probe distance up when doing stack clash protection for alloca.